-Additionally, evaluation of the cost for NOAA managed observing infrastructure compared to the value of the proposed commercially purchased data product should be performed.
-This evaluation should take into account the method for acquisition, ingest, processing, delivery mode (e.g., ground antenna, secure data transfer via internet connection, etc.), and utilization of the data.
-These factors will determine if commercially purchased data presents a competitive advantage to NOAA, compared to similar government owned and international partner datasets over a comparable period of time.
-The evaluation should be based on the cost to obtain the data sharing rights required (see Section 4).
-This includes the impacts of necessary modifications to integrate into the value chain.
+NOAA programs and offices should consider the cost of managing observing infrastructure compared to the provided value of purchasing commercial data products.
+This comparison should take into account the ingest, processing, delivery mode (e.g., ground antenna, secure data transfer via internet connection, etc.), period of time, and utilization of the data, to determine if commercially purchased data provides an advantage over similar government-owned and international partner datasets.
+The comparison should be based on the cost to obtain the required data sharing rights (see Section 4) and include the impacts of necessary modifications to integrate into the value chain.